1itachi/software-Interview-prep/Java-and-oops.md

 => No

-32. What is multiple inheritance, does java support it?
+32. What is multiple inheritance, does java support it? why?
-=>  Multiple inheritence is smae child having more than one parent.
+=>  Multiple inheritance is same child having more than one parent.
 No, it is not supported directly but supported through interfaces.
+Because interfaces specify only what the class is doing, not how it is doing it.
+The problem with multiple inheritance is that two classes may define different ways of doing the same thing, and the subclass can't choose which one to pick.

 33. What is static?
 Give example.
 =>  In Java, a static member is a member of a class that isn't associated with an instance of a class.